DIDSR/BoneJ_Headless/plugins.rst

 .. _bonej-plugins:

 =================
-BoneJ Plugins
+#BoneJ Plugins
 =================

-This section contains defintion and user explanations of the various BoneJ plugins
+This section contians definitions and user instructions for the following plugins

 * Trabecular Thickness
 * Trabecular Spacing